Bonds Are the Exception, Not the Rule

 Notwithstanding the terms of the trust, the following are not required to give a bond: 1.
 A national banking association.
 2. A holder of a banking permit under the laws of this state.
 3. A savings and loan association authorized to conduct trust business in this state.

-A.R.S. § 14-10702(C)(1)-(3)The logic is straightforward.
-These institutions are already subject to regulatory oversight, capital requirements, and insurance protections that serve the same purpose as a bond.
-For families considering whether to name an individual or an institutional trustee, this exemption is one practical factor to weigh.
+A.R.S. § 14-10702(C)(1)-(3)The logic is simple.
+These institutions already face regulatory oversight, capital rules, and insurance protections.
+Those safeguards serve the same purpose as a surety bond.